 How much weight can you lose on a 3-day juice cleanse?

 This may vary for every individual and will depend on several factors, such as:

 The authors of a 2017 study found that participants lost up to

 A nutritious diet filled with whole foods is key for optimal health and disease prevention.
 Juices can complement your diet, but they shouldn’t replace solid food.

-Juice cleanses are not suitable for everyone, and they might lead to an unhealthy relationship with food or to eating disorders.
+There is a lack of scientific evidence to support the effectiveness of juice cleanses.
+They’re also not suitable for everyone, and they might lead to an unhealthy relationship with food or to eating disorders.